godfrednkayamba/yaspgpasswordpolicy/README.md

 Let us add one final check to the password as the password should not contain any adjacent repeated characters.

 ```
-postgres=# SHOW credcheck.password_min_repeat ;
+postgres=# SHOW yaspgpasswordpolicy.password_min_repeat ;
- credcheck.password_min_repeat
+ yaspgpasswordpolicy.password_min_repeat
 -------------------------------
  3
 (1 row)

 postgres=# CREATE USER abcd$ WITH PASSWORD 'straaaangepaasssword';
-ERROR:  password characters are repeated more than the configured credcheck.password_min_repeat times
+ERROR:  password characters are repeated more than the configured yaspgpasswordpolicy.password_min_repeat times

 postgres=# CREATE USER abcd$ WITH PASSWORD 'straaangepaasssword';
 CREATE ROLE
 ```

-credcheck can also enforce the use of an expiration date for the password by checking option VALID UNTIL used in CREATE or ALTER ROLE.
+yaspgpasswordpolicy can also enforce the use of an expiration date for the password by checking option VALID UNTIL used in CREATE or ALTER ROLE.
 ```
-postgres=# SET credcheck.password_valid_until = 30;
+postgres=# SET yaspgpasswordpolicy.password_valid_until = 30;
 SET

-postgres=# SET credcheck.password_valid_max = 180;
+postgres=# SET yaspgpasswordpolicy.password_valid_max = 180;
 SET

 postgres=# CREATE USER abcd$;